mpql/retro-board/README.md

 ## Versions History

+### Version 5.5.2

+- Fix integration tests by adding a health check so that the frontend does not start before the backend is ready
+- Remove Trivy from the CI pipeline, as it was just not working at all

 ### Version 5.5.1

 - Hardcode a licence for the Ministère de l'intérieur (France) for their self-hosted instance